 A node sends a Neighbor Advertisement in response to a valid Neighbor Solicitation targeting one of the node's assigned addresses.
 The Target Address of the advertisement is copied from the Target Address of the solicitation.
-If the solicitation's IP Destination Address is a unicast or anycast address, the Target Link-Layer Address option SHOULD NOT be included; the neighboring node's cached value must already be current in order for the solicitation to have been received.
-If the solicitation's IP Destination Address is a solicited-node multicast address, the Target Link-Layer option MUST be included in the advertisement.
-If the node is a router, it MUST set the Router flag to one; otherwise it MUST set the flag to zero.
+If the solicitation's IP Destination Address is not a multicast address, the Target Link-Layer Address option MAY be omitted; the neighboring node's cached value must already be current in order for the solicitation to have been received.
+If the solicitation's IP Destination Address is a multicast address, the Target Link-Layer option MUST be included in the advertisement.
+Furthermore, if the node is a router, it MUST set the Router flag to one; otherwise it MUST set the flag to zero.

-If the Target Address is either an anycast address or a unicast address for which the node is providing proxy service, or the Target Link-Layer Address option is not included in the outgoing advertisement, the Override flag SHOULD be set to zero.
-Otherwise, it SHOULD be set to one.
-Proper setting of the Override flag insures that nodes give preference to non-proxy advertisements, even when received after proxy advertisements, but that the first advertisement for an anycast address "wins".
+If the Target Address is either an anycast address or a unicast address for which the node is providing proxy service, or the Target Link-Layer Address option is not included, the Override flag SHOULD be set to zero.
+Otherwise, the Override flag SHOULD be set to one.
+Proper setting of the Override flag ensures that nodes give preference to non-proxy advertisements, even when received after proxy advertisements, and also ensures that the first advertisement for an anycast address "wins".